poseidon-framework/poseidon-framework.github.io/janno_details.md

 ### Context information

 The `Genetic_Source_Accession_IDs` column was introduced to link the derived genotype data in Poseidon with the raw sequencing data typically uploaded to archives like the ENA [@Burgin2022](https://doi.org/10.1093/nar/gkac1051) or SRA [@Katz2021](https://doi.org/10.1093/nar/gkab1053).
-There projects or even individual samples are given clear identifiers: Accession IDs.
+There, projects and individual samples are given clear unique identifiers: Accession IDs.
 This janno column is supposed to store one or multiple of these Accessions IDs for each individual/sample in Poseidon.
 If multiple are entered, then they should be arranged by descending specificity from left to right (e.g. project id > sample id > sequencing run id).

-The `Primary_Contact` column is a free form text field that stores the name of the main or the corresponding author of the respective paper for published data.
+The `Primary_Contact` column is a free-form text field that stores the name of the main or the corresponding author of the respective paper for published data.

 The `Publication` column holds either the value `unpublished` for (yet) unpublished samples or -- for published data -- one or multiple citation-keys of the form `AuthorJournalYear` without any spaces or special characters.
 These keys have to be identical to the [BibTeX](http://www.bibtex.org) citation-keys identifying the respective entries in the `.bib` file of the package.
 BibTeX is a file format to store bibliographic information, where each entry (article, book, website, ...) is defined by a series of parameters (authors, year of publication, journal, ...).
 Here's an example `.bib` file with two entries for [@Cassidy2015](https://doi.org/10.1073/pnas.1518445113) and [@Feldman2019](https://doi.org/10.1126/sciadv.aax0061):